The 20 Best Live Streaming Software: Comparison Guide for 2025

 User Review:

 “FFmpeg is a Swiss knife for AV developers.
 It can transcode and trans package AV data in almost any format.
 The tools that come with it are convenient too.
-Its portability also makes [it] a strong candidate for writing mobile applications.
+Its portability makes it a strong candidate for writing mobile applications.
 Hardware acceleration support is widespread, too.” – Ameya T., via G2.

 FFmpeg is an open-source solution, making it a great live streaming tool, if you want the ability to customize your content and live streaming experience.